Travelling in Bangladesh: survival of the fittest

-So this east London angel Bangladeshi man helped me get a room.
-He didn't want me in his own hotel, as it was not possible now after we had had tea together in public, so he gave me directions to another place, which he called ahead and informed that a hanky-panky foreign woman traveller was on her way to pollute the place for a night.
-I was so grateful, I was so happy, I was so tired, and I fell into bed, ignoring the knocks on the door and the Bengali love-songs being sung outside the door.
+So this East London angel in the shape of a man helped me get a room.
+He didn't want me in his own hotel, as it was not possible now after we had had tea together in public, so he gave me directions to another place, which he called ahead and informed that a hanky panky foreign woman traveller was on her way to pollute the place for a night.
+I was so grateful, I was so happy, I was so tired, and I fell into bed, ignoring the knocks on the door and the Bengali love songs being sung outside the door.
 I slept so well, and I was ready to fight for my survival and exit the following morning.

 The train was only like 4 hours late.
 Nothing.

 And by packed I don't really mean that all seats were taken.
 I mean, seriously, to every square and corner and shelf, it was filled with people.
 Even the roof of the train was full of smiling people.